KumaTea/pytorch-aarch64/README.md

 A fatal bug is encountered and [this patch][24] is applied while building PyTorch v1.6.0.
 The patch has been merged into mainstream in later versions.

+### `RuntimeError` while importing

+If you see something like this when `import torch`:

+`RuntimeError: module compiled against API version 0xe but this version of numpy is 0xd`

+Please upgrade your `numpy` version: `pip install -U numpy`.

 ### About TorchText